wp-plugins/custom-metadata/readme.txt

 4. Adding custom columns is also easy.
 You can go with a default display, or specify your own output callback

 == Changelog ==

+= 0.5 =
+* Making the changes from 0.4 public
+* Removed ability to generate option pages; after further consideration this is out of scope for this project
+* Removed attachment_list field, useless
+* Dates now save as unix timestamp
+* Taxonomy fields now save as both a custom field and as their proper taxonomy (will consider adding the ability to enable/disable this in a future version)
+* Multiplied fields no longer save as a serialized array, instead they save as multiple metadata with the same key (metadata api supports multiples!) - remember to set the last param to false to get multiple values.
+* NOTE: currently multiplied fields will display out of order after saving, however this should not affect anything else other than the admin, should be fixed soon
+* Other small improvements

 = 0.4 =
 * Enhanced the code which generates the different field types